fischertechnik/txt_training_factory/TxtSmartFactoryLib/doc/MqttInterface.md

 # MQTT Bridge / MQTT Remote Broker

 ## fischertechnik Cloud
-If you use the fischertechnik Cloud [https://www.fischertechnik-cloud.com](https://www.fischertechnik-cloud.com), then you have to pair your TXT controller by executing *Settings* -> *Network* -> *Cloud Setup* -> *Pairing New*
+If you use the fischertechnik Cloud [https://www.fischertechnik-cloud.com](https://www.fischertechnik-cloud.com), then you have to pair your TXT controller by executing
+> *Settings* -> *Network* -> *Cloud Setup* -> *Pairing New*.

 ## Other Clouds
-IF you want to connect your own remote MQTT broker, you can configure the MQTT bridge by editing of the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
+If you want to connect your own remote MQTT broker, you can configure the MQTT bridge by editing of the file `/etc/mosquitto/ft-txt-bridge-cloud.conf`.
 Attention: You need root access rights to do that!

 Content of `ft-txt-bridge-cloud.conf` (see documentation [https://mosquitto.org/](https://mosquitto.org/)):
 ```